TommiA/donnerwetter-wui/README.md

 `$ mvn package`

-to produce jar into the target folder.
+to produce an executable jar into the target folder.
 The appropriate server infrastructure is included.

 ### To run
-To run see execute
+To run execute

 `$ jar tvf target/[filename].jar`